Coat of arms of Kiribati

 The coat of arms of Kiribati, officially known as the National Emblem of Kiribati, is the heraldic symbol representing the Central Pacific island nation of Kiribati.
 The arms feature a golden-coloured lesser frigatebird (Note: Frigatebirds are almost entirely black in colour; the golden colour is presumably derived from the glowing sun at sunrise.) over a rising sun on a red background among white and blue stripes (symbol of the Pacific) and the 3 pairs of stripes represent the three archipelagos of the nation (Gilbert, Phoenix and Line Islands).
 The 17 rays of the sun represent the 16 Gilbert Islands and Banaba (former Ocean Island).
 On the ribbon under the shield is the Gilbertese motto Te Mauri te Raoi ao te Tabomoa (Health, Peace, and Prosperity).

 The original and official version of both the National Flag and Emblem of Kiribati could be obtained from the Office of Te Beretitenti, the Ministry of Justice, or other Government's Ministries and Departments.
-It is important to note that the original design and specifications of both the flag and emblem are stipulated in the Constitution of Republic of Kiribati.
+The original design and specifications of both the flag and emblem are stipulated in the Constitution of Republic of Kiribati.